Can I Postpone My Scheduled CFA® Exam?

 After reviewing your case, CFA Institute will determine whether you can postpone your scheduled exam to the next sitting.
-On Reddit and analystforum.com, there are personal stories about deferrals that go into detail about the results of the process.
 If your case meets the criteria, you will be offered a qualified deferral, and your enrollment and registration status will be deferred until the next sitting.
 However, you will forfeit any fees you paid.

 The reasoning behind this policy is that the number of paid registrations determines the number of testing centers, computers, furniture, and other equipment to reserve in the testing centers.
 Paid registrations also determine the support services needed.
 In addition, CFA Institute says, a deferral creates an empty space that can’t be filled.

-If you don’t qualify for a deferral and you are not able to take the exam on the scheduled date, you have the option of withdrawing from the CFA exam.
+If you don’t qualify for a deferral and you are not able to take the exam on the scheduled date, you have the option of withdrawing from the CFA exam or purchasing a voluntary deferral.